Sword’s Digital Therapist recovers patients faster and better than traditional physical therapy

 Sword’s Digital Therapist shows longer lasting benefits

-The second study was published in the Journal of Medical Internet Research, the leading Health Informatics journal, and aimed at proving the Digital Therapist's medium and long-term superiority.
+The second study was published in the JMIR Rehabilitation and Assistive Technologies, the leading Health Informatics journal, and aimed at proving the Digital Therapist's medium and long-term effectiveness.
 The article demonstrates that the benefits shown in the group using SWORD's Digital Therapist were maintained three and six months after surgery, without additional treatment beyond the 8-week program.
 The results apply to objective performance measures and also to subjective scales of pain, quality of life and ability to perform daily activities.
 This article proves that the Digital Therapist is a reliable long-term solution since its benefits do not fade over time.

 The future of physical therapy